 Through the control of transistor threshold voltage in FD-SOI technology, body bias acts as a fantastic control knob to offset all variations.
 Designers can design their SoCs with reduced design corners for process, temperature and aging, boosting the Power-Performance-Area (PPA) trade-off up to 10x at low voltage.

 We have been cooperating with GF over the last two years to provide the market with an Adaptive Body Bias (ABB) IP solution.
 The ABB feature allows designers to leverage forward and reverse body bias techniques to dynamically compensate for process, supply voltage, temperature (PVT) variations and aging effects.
 Our ABB IP embeds the body bias voltage regulation, PVT monitors and aging sensors, and a control loop.

-IC Architects need to explore many power schemes as well as semiconductor IP to match their SoC requirements.
-Once both selected, a lot of efforts are required to validate the power architecture.
+IC Architects need to explore many power schemes as well as semiconductor IPs to match their SoC requirements.
+Once both have been selected, a lot of effort is required to validate the power architecture.

-In order to ease these tasks we have developed a unique set of IP and tools, which help architects to find and verify the optimum power scheme configuration of their SoC.
+In order to ease these tasks we have developed a unique set of IPs and tools, which help architects to find and verify the optimum power scheme configuration of their SoC.